Oblivionic/SotaruGojo/README.md

 Can be found on telegram as [Ken Ryuguji](http://t.me/KenRyugujiRobot).

-The Support group can be reached out to at [Ken Support](https://t.me/TokyoManjisupport), where you can ask for help about [KenRyuguji](https://t.me/KenRyugujirobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Ken Support](https://t.me/TokyoManjisupport), where you can ask for help about [Ken Ryuguji](https://t.me/KenRyugujirobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [Tokyo Manji Updates](https://t.me/TokyoManjiUpdates)